centifanto/centifanto.github.io/_posts/2023-03-10-Easily build a website with GitHub pages.md

     tag: /tags/:name/
 ```

-Then, delete  `_tabs/categories.md`.
+Then, deleted  `_tabs/categories.md`.

 ### Other config updates
-- Update all of the appropriate title, description, and social fields.
+- Updated all of the appropriate title, description, and social fields.
-- Update the avatar to my Twitter profile picture
+- Updated the avatar to my Twitter profile picture
-- Modify `theme_mode: [light|dark]` to just `[dark]` to nuke light mode (I hate glaring white)
+- Modified `theme_mode: [light|dark]` to just `[dark]` to nuke light mode (I hate glaring white)

 ### Comments
 I enabled Disqus to test and it worked fine, but removed as I didn't care for the styling, not to mention their questionable privacy policies.
 I instead configured [utterances](https://utteranc.es/), an open source and lightweight commenting app that uses GitHub Issues to store the comments.
 There is no tracking, no ads, and no data lock-in.
-Beings this is a technical DevOps blog, I would imagine most readers will have a GitHub account.
+Beings this is a technical blog, I would imagine most readers will have a GitHub account.
 If this was a different genre of blog, maybe Disqus would be more appropriate.

 ### Change favicon
 Go to [this page](https://chirpy.cotes.page/posts/customize-the-favicon/) for instructions